viraingarg/React_Draggable/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Open [https://viraingarg.github.io/React_Draggable/](https://viraingarg.github.io/React_Draggable/) to open the deployed application.<br>

-##To Login Use Any Email-Id and password.
+## To Login Use Any Email-Id and password.

 ## Available Scripts